Cersion/Quiz-board/README.md

 #### {This web page is a quiz that helps in guaging how much one undestands in JavaScript and HTML}, {24/02/2019}
 #### By **{Leon Carson}**
 ## Description
-{The web page consists of 10 questions.Each correct answer is worth three points hence adds up to a total of thirty.
+{The web page consists of 6 questions.Each correct answer is worth 10 points hence adds up to a 60.
 After selecting an choice for each question the submit button is clicked so as to calculate the results.
 The results are shown at the top of the page followed by a comment on the score:excellent for above 80% ,fair for 50%-79% and poor, retake test for below 50%.
 To retake the quiz simply refresh the page}
 ## Setup/Installation Requirementsfina
 * A running network connection to the internet
 * A web browser